The Fate of Democracy USA

 A key lesson of the twentieth century is that modern wars are increasingly disastrous for everyone, a lesson many politicians seem eager to forget.
 Pretending to be strong by acting the bully seems to be in vogue around the world these days.
 President Washington, in his farewell address, cautioned against “foreign entanglements.”
 We have continued to entangle ourselves in active military conflicts around the world since the end of the Cold War, and continue to make threats of more.
 These entanglements may yet prove to be our downfall.

 What is Athens remembered for?

 Military power looks good and may protect for a time against foreign invaders, but it is powerless to defend against the deterioration of cultural virtue on the inside.
-Building strong relationships with your neighbors is always a more effective strategy for long term thriving than building higher walls and spending on deterrence.
+Building strong relationships with your neighbours is always a more effective strategy for long-term thriving than building higher walls and spending on deterrence.
 But it requires humility and listening skills, qualities in short supply among politicians and pundits these days.

 Socrates, who was executed by majority vote for (essentially) asking too many questions, believed Athens would be remembered in infamy for killing a wise man.
 He too was wrong, although his story is better known than Pericles’.

 The United States used to be a beacon for the oppressed and for the protection of human rights.
 We now have one of the highest prison populations in the world, we belong to the very small group of mostly Muslim theocracies still committed to the death penalty and we lead the world in gun-related deaths.
 This may, or may not, matter much for our future reputation, but it makes a mockery of our mythology of being the world’s freedom-loving peacemaker.